Skip to Content

 4. Call the new buyNFTWithPermit function via useWriteContract, passing the signature components and deadline.

-With ERC-2612 Permits, we’ve eliminated one of the most confusing and costly steps in the standard flow.
-Sarah signs one message off-chain (free!), then submits one transaction on-chain.
-It’s smoother, cheaper, and feels much more like the seamless Web2 experiences users expect.
+With ERC-2612 permits, we’ve eliminated one of the most confusing and costly steps in the standard flow.
+The user signs one message off-chain for free, then submits one transaction on-chain.
+It’s smoother, cheaper, and closer to the seamless experience users expect.

 Pros: